 - Affordable program fees from US$855 for one week

 - You can expect to take part in up to 13 dives per week

 - Eat freshly caught seafood and local cuisine - all diets are catered for

-If you are looking to volunteer with animals abroad, then consider the top sea turtle conservation projects in Guatemala, Bali and Costa Rica.
+If you’re looking to volunteer with animals abroad, consider the top sea turtle conservation projects in Zanzibar, Bali and Costa Rica.
 With rising ocean pollution, habitat destruction, commercial fishing and illegal trade, endangered sea turtle species are becoming increasingly threatened.
 Your work with the local community helps support the protection, conservation and rehabilitation of these incredible marine animals.
-Deep dive into IVHQ’s Sea Turtle Conservation opportunities.
+For further inspiration to help guide your planning, deep dive into IVHQ’s Sea Turtle Conservation opportunities.